2-Nitrobenzaldehyde: Uses

 Given its two relatively reactive groups, 2-nitrobenzaldehyde is a potential starting material for other compounds.
 Substituted 2-nitrobenzaldehydes can also be used to yield other important compounds based on indigo, such as indigo carmine.

 2-Nitrobenzaldehyde has been shown to be a useful photoremovable protecting group for various functions.

+Drug uses of 2-nitrobenzaldehyde: Mepixanox (Pimexone), Nifedipine, Encainide, Iferanserin, Aranidipine, Nisoldipine, DHP-218, Mdl-72567.